Porting Applications using Recipes

 (Also good to test the latest improvements of the libraries)

-• Go to the source folder of your recipe and run cargo update, example:
+• Expose the Redox build system environment variables to the current shell, go to the source folder of your recipe and update the crates, example:

 cargo update